ibm-cloud-docs/assistant/tutorial-slots-complex.md

     You will be stuck in this loop until you specify a number other than 0.

 1. To ensure that the slot treats zeros properly, change the slot condition from `@sys-number` to `@sys-number >= 0`.

-    Ignore any messages about an incorrect entity operator; the operator works.

 1. Open the slot to edit it by clicking the **Edit slot** ![Edit slot](images/edit-slot.png) icon.
 From the **Options** ![More icon](images/kabob.png) menu, open the JSON editor.